 View teacher notes and teaching tips for each activity by simply clicking on an icon

 All the investigations in the ADI Learning Hub include teacher notes and teaching tips for teachers.
-The teacher notes are are short lesson plans and the teaching tips are hints or suggestions about ways to promote and support student learning during a stage.
-The teacher notes are found at the beginning of each stage of an investigation so teachers can quickly see what they need to do right before start a new set of activities.
+The teacher notes are short lesson plans and the teaching tips are hints or suggestions about ways to promote and support student learning during a stage.
+The teacher notes are found at the beginning of each stage of an investigation so teachers can quickly see what they need to do right before they start a new set of activities.
 Teaching tips are embedded into the activities within a stage so they are easy to access when teachers need them the most.